kkiwior/Telegram.Bot.CovidPoll/README.md

 -e Seq__ServerUrl="seq_url" \
 kwiatek1100/telegram.bot.covidpoll
 ```
-7. Of course, you can also change when the polls are starting and closing or when the bot is starting to fetch data.
+7. Of course, you can also change time, when polls are starting and closing or when the bot is begins to fetch data.
 ```
 -e BotSettings__PollsStartHour=""
 -e BotSettings__PollsEndHour=""